robinbiju08/studp/README.md

 # studp
-Repository for Student Preneur Network
+Repository for Student Preneur Network.
+Learning things only.